 Maybe you didn’t know this, but your driver’s license number is actually a numeric version of your first and last name, along with your birthdate.
 If you change either name, you will have a brand new driver’s license number, and that’s where you might run into problems with your insurance.

-When you call for an auto insurance quote, your broker will ask you a bunch of questions, including your driver’s license number.
-They use that number to look up your records in two different places.
+When you call your broker or go online for a car insurance quote, you’ll be asked bunch of questions, including your driver’s license number.
+That number is used to look up your records in two different places.
 The first is with the Ministry of Transportation (MTO), to see how long you’ve been licensed and whether you have any tickets on your record.
-The second is with an insurance industry service called Autoplus, to see how long you’ve been insured, whether you have any claims and whether you’ve ever been cancelled for non-payment etc.
+The second is with an insurance industry service called Autoplus, to see how long you’ve been insured, whether you have any claims and whether you’ve ever been cancelled for non-payment etc. In fact, you can order your own insurance history from Autoplus.

 MTO is not a problem.
 Their system automatically links your old number to your new number.
 Unfortunately, Autoplus currently has no such link, so if you call for a quote today, and you changed your name five years ago, your broker will give you a quote based on 5 years of insurance experience, even if you’ve had insurance for 30 years.
 Different insurers offer different discounts for years of insurance experience, consecutive years without a claim etc. Depending on when exactly you changed your name, you could be missing out on hundreds of dollars in savings if your insurance representative only has your new driver’s license number.